fleetdm/fleet/docs/Using-Fleet/FAQ.md

 To migrate to Fleet from Kolide Fleet, please follow the steps outlined in the Upgrading Fleet section of the documentation.

-Minor version upgrades in Kolide Fleet often included database migrations and the recommendation to back up the database before migrating.
-The same goes for the new Fleet.

 ## Has anyone stress tested Fleet?
 How many hosts can the Fleet server handle?